I Used CBD Tampons To Try To Cure My Period Cramps

 Advertisement

-When creating the CBD suppository company Mello Bottoms, Boronia Fallshaw was focused on the ingredient's benefits for vulvodynia, a chronic pain in the vulva that may be related to inflammation or nerve injury.
+After creating the CBD company called Mello, Boronia Fallshaw was focused on the ingredient's benefits for vulvodynia, a chronic pain in the vulva that may be related to inflammation or nerve injury.
+The brand decided to roll out Mello Bottoms, a CBD suppository.
 "Taking a suppository treats the local area and removes inflammation and pain," she tells Refinery29.
 "You remove that barrier and your body will kick into action, and do what it’s supposed to do — promote muscle relaxation, blood flow, and arousal in our sexy areas."
 In addition, she says, the product can help with dryness, IBS pain, or cramps.

 "The cool thing about these tampons and suppositories is that they're being directed at the primary symptom, which is pain," Dr. Berman says.
 "Administered vaginally, [CBD] works quickly and is effective."